jjueun66/image-classification-transfer-learning/README.md

 python -m experiments.exp5_ft_no_aug_imagenet_preprocess
 python -m experiments.exp6_ft_aug_imagenet_preprocess

-Note: Model checkpoints and raw training logs are not included in the repository due to size constraints.
-All results reported in this README are reproducible using the provided code.
+Note: Model checkpoints (`.pt`) and raw training logs (`.csv`) are not included in the repository due to size constraints.
+All results reported above are fully reproducible using the provided code and experimental settings.